By Steve K.

 Wilson was subjected to accusations from other members of AA of not working the steps due to his depression, and of even secretly drinking.
 Unfortunately, some members of AA today can still make prejudiced assumptions about others suffering mental health problems in the fellowship, unfairly blaming them for not practising the program.

-My view is that some of the misunderstanding in relation to depression that often happens within AA, is a result of being too literal when interpreting the ‘promises’ in the Big Book (p 83-84 3rd edition), which refer to having a spiritual awakening as the result of practising the Steps.
+My view is that some of the misunderstanding in relation to mental illness that sometimes happens within AA, is a result of being too literal when interpreting the ‘promises’ in the Big Book (p 83-84 3rdedition), which refer to having had a spiritual awakening as the result of practising the Steps.

-I think some individuals are more capable of being happy than others, and that some AA’s don’t suffer from any mental health difficulties, but many do, which affects their ability to be happy.
+I think some individuals are more capable of being happy than others, and that some in recovery don’t suffer from any other mental health difficulties, but many do, which affects their ability to be happy.
 I also doubt that the ‘promises’ in the Big Book were written with members suffering from clinical mental health difficulties in mind.

 My observations of AA members who stop drinking, and genuinely practice the Twelve Steps, attending regular meetings on a long-term basis, are that they lead better, happier, and more fulfilling lives.
 However, this is relative to the individual’s circumstances and capabilities, and doesn’t mean that they don’t suffer from illnesses and other life difficulties, which can cause unhappiness and harsh realities.

-What the program and fellowship does do, is support the recovering alcoholic to get the best out of the good, beautiful, and wonderful aspects of life, as well as cope with the suffering and difficult realities that we all experience to some degree.
+What the 12-Step program and fellowship does do, is support the recovering alcoholic or addict to get the best out of the good, beautiful, and wonderful aspects of life, as well as cope with the suffering and difficult realities that we all experience to some degree.

 First of the Buddha’s four noble truths “life is suffering”.